Rebecca St. James: God, Christmas, and Pray (1996–1999)

-Transform, Worship God and Wait for Me: The Best from Rebecca St. James (2000–2004)
+Transform, Worship God and Live Worship: Blessed Be Your Name (2000–2004)

 In June 2000, St. James released a cover of the song "Shout to the Lord" on the CCM compilation album Eterne: Never Be the Same.
 The song was later made available on St. James' live record, Live Worship: Blessed Be Your Name, as an embedded hidden track.

-On 24 October 2000, St. James released her sixth studio album, Transform.
+On October 24, 2000, St. James released her sixth studio album, Transform.
 The album charted at No. 166 on the Billboard 200, No. 7 on the Heatseekers Chart, and No. 14 on the Contemporary Christian Chart.
 The album garnered positive reviews and featured the songs "Wait for Me" and "Reborn".
 Also in 2000, St. James made a cameo in the film Left Behind: The Movie.
 A year later, the devotional book, 40 Days with God was re-released with a new layout and five new devotions.
 Also in 2001, St. James contributed to the CCM compilation album The Prayer of a Jabez with the song "Lead Me Away", which is a duet with Michael Tait.

 In 2002, to promote the single "Wait For Me" from Transform, St. James released the book Wait for Me: Rediscovering the Joy of Purity in Romance, which went on to sell over 100,000 copies and spawn a journal and study guide.
 The song and book promotes sexual abstinence before marriage, and St. James has since become a major spokesperson for the subject.